shonimajose/task-Manager/README.md

 - 📋 View all tasks
 - ✏️ Update task
 - ❌ Delete a task
+- 🔍 Filter by Status
+- 🚪 Exit
 - 💾 Save/load tasks using JSON file

 ---